islet-project/assets/docs/design.rst

 Then the test session begins.
 The TF-A tests are executed one after the other.
 Tests results are saved in non-volatile memory as we go along.

-Once all tests have completed, a report is generated.
-The TF-A tests currently supports 2 report formats:

--  Raw output, i.e. text messages over serial console.
+Once all tests have completed, a report is printed over the serial console.

--  Junit output, i.e. XML file generated over semihosting.
-This is useful when a post-processing tool needs to parse the test report, as it is more machine-friendly than the raw output.

-The report format to use is chosen at build time.
-For more information, refer to the section `Summary of build options`_ in the User Guide.

 Global Code Structure
 ---------------------